• Share this on:

 The fairtrade market is based on fairtrade certification.
 Each player in the supply chain needs to be certified in order to participate in this market, and certification is privately regulated.
 Fairtrade-certified products are permitted to display the Fairtrade logo, which can help the product stand out from the rest and attract more aware consumers.
 Fairtrade certification is most suitable for products from smallholder farms.

-In the global fairtrade market, there are several fairtrade certification organisations.
-Fairtrade International is the largest certification organisation.
-It gives you access to the European market and most other international markets (except the US market).
+In the global fairtrade market there are a few fairtrade certification organisations – Fairtrade International is the largest.
+It gives you access to the European market and most other international markets (except for the US market).

 Both standards define minimum prices and price premiums for conventional and organic products from several countries and regions.
 For cereals and oilseeds without a fixed Fairtrade Minimum Price or fixed Fairtrade Premium, the Fairtrade Premium is set at 15% of the commercial price.